 “In order to communicate the message entrusted to her by Christ, the Church needs art.”

 — Pope St. John Paul II, Letter to Artists

-My hope is to at least in some small ways, burst through some the most common obstacles to experiencing beauty, as it’s meant to be, in all it’s alluring splendor, so as to create accessible and joyfully pathways into the heart of God.
+My hope is to at least in some small ways, cut through some the most common obstacles to experiencing art and beauty, so that beauty is experienced as it is meant to be: an alluring splendor creating accessible and joyfully pathways into the heart of God.

 Thank you again for stopping by!
 If you have any Questions or Comments, let me know below.

 -Renata Grzan Wieczorek, MA Theology (see professional background).

 “Better witness is born to the Lord by the splendor of holiness and art which have arisen in the community of believers than by the clever excuses which apologetics has come up with….
 No. Christians must not be too easily satisfied.
 They must make their Church into a place where beauty – and hence truth – is at home.
 Without this the world will become the first circle of Hell.”

 From the Forward to: The Beauty of Holiness and the Holiness of Beauty by John Saward